AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

 ```

-In order to run source you have to be in a wsl-terminal
+In order to run source you have to be in a wsl-terminal.

 ## 2. Pre-requirements